Pack Your Lunch: Three Tips to Save Money and Time

 Ahh the days of lunches packed by your parents.
 While a crustless sandwich and cheese crackers may not be the best idea, put a twist on childhood favorites for more nutrition.

 - Peanut butter and jelly sandwich: Trade out white bread for a whole-grain and look for low-sugar peanut butter and jelly.
-You can also try adding some fruit like with these Peanut Butter and Banana Pockets.
+You can also try adding some fruit!

 - Lunchable-like meals: Grab a container with multiple compartments and fill it with whole-grain crackers, deli turkey, cheese, fresh fruit and veggies.
 You can even slip in a few dark chocolate covered nuts for a sweet treat.
 Don’t believe us?
 Check out our blog on Nine Foods to Love Your Heart.